finstack/slate/source/index.html.md

 }
 ```

-Returns all events on direct debits since a given date and optionally until another date.
+Returns all events on payments since a given date and optionally until another date.

 ### Parameters